DrosophilaGenomeEvolution/TrEMOLO/README.md

  11.   `FREQ`  : frequence, normalized
  12.   `FREQ_OPTIMIZED`  : frequence optimized with conversion of clipped read to not clipped (OUTSIDER only)
  13.   `ID_TrEMOLO`  : TrEMOLO ID of the TE
- 14.   `TYPE`  : type of insertion can be SOFT,INS,INS_DEL...
+ 14.   `TYPE`  : type of insertion can be HARD,SOFT (Warning : HARD, SOFT are often false positives),INS,INS_DEL...
 (INS_DEL is an insertion located on a deletion of the assembly)

 # Licence and Citation<a name="citation"></a>